 The new FHA condo rules apply to both purchases and refinances.
 So if you have been unable to refinance the mortgage on your condo because your project is not approved, you may be able to refinance with an FHA loan.

 In addition to using more flexible eligibility guidelines for condo mortgages, the FHA program offers several other benefits.
-First, you are only required to make a down payment of 3.5% to buy a home and you only need 2.25% homeowners equity to qualify for a refinance.
+First, in most cases you are only required to make a down payment of 3.5% to buy a home and you only need 2.25% homeowners equity to qualify for a refinance.
 Please note, however, that borrowers with credit challenges or other unique circumstances may be required to put down 10% to qualify for an FHA single-unit condo mortgage.

 Review our FHA Mortgage Guide